 The following procedure is applied to each AMPERE FAC grid.
 In this description, positive and negative values represent upward and downward currents, respectively.
 The R1 currents flow upwards at dusk and downwards at dawn, while the R2 currents have the opposite polarity and lie equatorward of the R1 current system.
-To distinguish between these two FAC
+To distinguish between these two FAC systems, the first step is to multiply all FAC magnitudes on the dawn side (00:00 < MLT < 12:00) by -1.
+This redefines the

-- 20 systems, the first step is to multiply all FAC magnitudes on the dawn side (00:00 \leq MLT < 12:00) by -1.
-This redefines the current signs such that R1 FACs are positive and R2 FACs are negative at all MLTs.
-Then a center point (x_0 , y_0) is assumed, where x_0 is the dawnward distance from the noon-midnight meridian and y_0 is the sunward distance from the dawn-dusk meridian.
-A range of centres are tested, with x_0 varying between $\pm 4^\circ$ and y_0 varying between -6° and 0° latitude.
-Additionally, a range of radii are tested at each centre point; varying the radius by 1° latitude (111 km) from 8° to 35°.
-At each radius and - 25 centre point the sum of the FACs at 200 equally-spaced points in a ring centred at (x_0, y_0) is found.
-This produces a profile of integrated FAC magnitude with radius, in which a negative-positive bipolar signature is sought.
+- 10 current signs such that R1 FACs are positive and R2 FACs are negative at all MLTs.
+Then a center point $(x_0, y_0)$ is assumed, where $x_0$ is the dawnward distance from the noon-midnight meridian and $y_0$ is the sunward distance from the dawn-dusk meridian.
+A range of centres are tested, with $x_0$ varying between $\pm 4^\circ$ and $y_0$ varying between $-6^\circ$ and $0^\circ$ latitude.
+Additionally, a range of radii are tested at each centre point; varying the radius by $1^\circ$ latitude (111 km) from $8^\circ$ to $35^\circ$ .
+At each radius and centre point the sum of the FACs at 200 equally-spaced points in a ring centred at $(x_0, y_0)$ is found.
+This produces a profile - 15 of integrated FAC magnitude with radius, in which a negative-positive bipolar signature is sought.
 The zero-crossing of the bipolar signature is taken to be the R1/R2 boundary and the peak-to-peak magnitude provides a figure of merit (FOM) for the boundary fit.
 For each AMPERE FAC grid, the circle with the best FOM is chosen and grids with low FOMs are discarded as being unreliable.

-30 2.2 DMSP
+2.2 DMSP

-The DMSP OCB locations are obtained from energetic electron fluxes measured by three DMSP spacecraft (F16-F18) that were operational and have updated ephemera (Redmon et al., 2017) during the period of time when AMPERE R1/R2 boundaries were available.
+- 20 The DMSP OCB locations are obtained from energetic electron fluxes measured by three DMSP spacecraft (F16-F18) that were operational and have updated ephemera (Redmon et al., 2017) during the period of time when AMPERE R1/R2 boundaries were available.
 The DMSP satellites were located in sun-synchronous polar orbits at an altitude of about 830 km, with an orbital period of approximately 101 min.
-The geographic locations of the DMSP SSJ/5 equatorward and poleward boundaries were determined using ssj_auroral_boundary (Kilcommons and Burrell, 2019), which implements the technique described in Kilcommons et al. (2017).
+The geographic locations of the DMSP SSJ/5 equatorward and poleward boundaries were determined using ssj\auroral\boundary (Kilcommons and Burrell, 2019), which implements the technique described in - 25 Kilcommons et al. (2017).
 A clean set of OCBs were obtained by selecting the poleward boundaries with figures of merit greater than 3.0 and calculating the AACGM-v2 coordinates at each location (Shepherd, 2014; Burrell et al., 2018b).

-- The same DMSP spacecraft also carry an Ion Velocity Meter (IVM) that measures the three dimensional ion velocity (Heelis and Hanson, 1998).
-Because the convective plasma drifts are strongly tied to the motion and state of the magnetic field linesAs discussed in the Introduction, the CRB is typically located at or just equatorward of the OCB (Newell et al., 2004; Drake et al., 2009) except for regions of the dayside and nightside ionosphere that map to regions of ongoing magnetic reconnection.
-The CRB is - 10 the the location where plasma drifts change from moving sunward to antisunward, or vice versa, and this boundary typically lies at or just equatorward of the OCB (Newell et al., 2004; Drake et al., 2009).
+The same DMSP spacecraft also carry an Ion Velocity Meter (IVM) that measures the three dimensional ion velocity (Heelis and Hanson, 1998).
+As discussed in the Introduction, the CRB is the location where plasma drifts change from moving sunward to antisunward, or vice versa, and this boundary typically lies at or just equatorward of the OCB (Newell et al., 2004; Drake et al., 2009).